Welcome to the Gentle Procedures Clinic Cork

 Dr. McMahon and Dr. Kerin both underwent extensive training with Dr. Neil Pollock, a foremost authority in this procedure.
 We are offering patients techniques that are highly advanced, minimally invasive and have been performed safely on over 60,000 patients in our affiliated clinics, as well as on millions of men worldwide.

-Our doctors perform vasectomies at Gentle Procedures vasectomy clinic locations in Dublin, Limerick, and Cork.
+Our doctors perform vasectomies at Gentle Procedures vasectomy clinic locations in Cork, Dublin, Limerick, and Galway.
 Our doctors do not use local hospitals because that could mean a long wait for you to have the procedure.
 By setting up his own modern vasectomy centre, our team has created a convenient situation for patients – you can be seen for your consultation and surgery soon after calling the clinic most convenient for you or booking online.

-No-Scalpel Vasectomy Trends in Ireland
+No-Scalpel Vasectomy Trends in Cork

 In recent years, vasectomy has been popular among Irish men seeking permanent contraception.
 This trend suggests that more and more people are recognizing the overall convenience, safety and reliability of this procedure.